kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 my_param: "${globals: nonexistent_global, 23}"
 ```
 If there are duplicate keys in the globals files in your base and runtime environments, the values in the runtime environment
-will overwrite the values in your base environment.
+overwrite the values in your base environment.

 ### How to override configuration with runtime parameters with the `OmegaConfigLoader`